spergmoment/js-essentials/tutorials/basics.md

 ## Creating and Running
 Let's get started with the most basic thing: creating and running your code.

+Before all of this, make sure you have node.js installed.
+This can be done with `pacman -S npm` on Linux, or on the official website for others.

 The first thing you ever learn in any language is how to log things to the console.
 To do that, you must use `console.log`.
 Here's how to create and run it:

 1. Create a file.
 Name it `index.js` or anything you want, as long as it has `.js` at the end.
 That tells it, "This is a JS file!
 Run it as Javascript."